eclipse/mraa/docs/building.md

 Building libmraa                         {#building}
 ===============

 libmraa uses cmake in order to make compilation relatively painless.
-Cmake runs build out of tree so the recommended way is to clone from git and make a build/ directory inside the clone directory.
+CMake runs build out of tree so the recommended way is to clone from git and make a `build/` directory inside the clone directory.

 ## Build dependencies